Culture in Action: Evaluating Text-to-Image Models through Social Activities: Results

 \subsection{What aspects of the activities are depicted best/worst by T2I models?}

-Fig.~\ref{fig:five-histograms} shows performance by region (country), for each of five dimensions (groupings) of descriptors.
-The best-performing country by dimension varies, but USA, China and Germany are consistently among the best.
-South Africa, Nigeria and India are consistently in the bottom half, except for Interaction (South Africa and Nigeria, both African countries) and Spatial (India).
-In appendix, we show further results using top descriptors for individual countries, activities, and metrics.
+Fig.~\ref{fig:five-histograms} shows performance by region (country) across each of five descriptor dimensions (see Sec.~\ref{sec:method}).
+The best-performing country varies by dimension, but the USA, China, and Germany consistently rank among the best.
+South Africa, Nigeria, and India generally fall in the lower half, except for Interaction (South Africa and Nigeria) and Spatial (India).